 Goverlan Reach is a secure yet flexible IT remote support offering.
-This section described the security, authentication and auditing processes of Goverlan.
+This section describes the security, authentication and auditing processes of Goverlan.

 To ensure a secure connection and protect against malicious hacking, our communication protocol encrypts all data transmitted between the Reach Console, agents and server at the lowest level.

 Goverlan Reach uses AES 256-bit encryption.
-Goverlan Reach can also be configured to use FIPS 140-2 compliant cryptographic libraries only (contact our support department to gain access to this version)
+Goverlan Reach can also be configured to use FIPS 140-2 compliant cryptographic libraries only as well.
+(Contact our support department to gain access to this version)

 Once the data frame is decrypted on the client side, the frame is then securely authenticated using Microsoft SSPI (Security Service Provider Interface).
 Microsoft’s SSPI technology allows clients and servers to establish and maintain a secure channel, provide confidentiality, integrity, and authentication.
 Using SSPI, Goverlan Reach guarantees the identification of the administrator to the client and impersonates the administrator’s credentials locally to authorize the request.